vanesp/portux/README.md

 The Redis datastore resides on machine portux.local and is accessible via the standard port.

+It is also installed as a service and started as a daemon using redis_6379

+    sudo update-rc.d redis_6379 defaults 20 40

 ### Transforming to a Daemon

 Using System_Daemon, a PHP class that allows developers to create their own daemon